 This rating category consists of vacant properties zoned Residential, Tourist, Commercial or Industrial under the Shire's Local Planning Scheme.
 The object of the rate for this category is to signify the Council's preference for land to be developed rather than leaving it vacant.
 Development is encouraged due to its importance and positive effect on local employment and economic diversity.
 Further community returns are also expected from population-linked investment in the region by both State and Federal funding bodies.
 The rate is also higher than the base rate to distribute the rates burden equitably considering the different method used for the valuation of vacant land as compared to other GRV properties.
 The rate is also intended to discourage land investors from land banking and discourage excessive vacant land leaving subdivisions barren and aesthetically unappealing which may provide prospects for potential antisocial behaviour.
-The rate in the dollar for this category is 111.75% higher than the GRV - Residential base rate.
-This category is expected to contribute 3.42% of the total rates to be raised for 2022/23.
+The rate in the dollar for this category is 112% higher than the GRV - Residential base rate.
+This category contains 4.5% of all properties within the Shire, accounting for 1.3% of total property value, and is expected to contribute 2.76% of the total rates to be raised for 2023/24.